-While RRW is a small program in relation to the total NNSA budget, the House Appropriations Committee, in its report, views it as enabling many large changes: transitioning the nuclear weapons complex "from a large, expensive Cold War relic into a smaller, more efficient modern complex;" allowing "long-term savings by phasing out the multiple redundant Cold War warhead designs that require maintaining multiple obsolete production technologies;" "obviat[ing] any reason to move to a provocative 18-month test readiness posture" by increasing warhead reliability and reducing the need to test; permitting a reduction in Advanced Simulation and Computing funds by redirecting them to current warhead maintenance programs pending initiation of RRW; and supporting other changes and budget decisions as well.
+Although RRW is a small program in relation to the total NNSA budget, the House Appropriations Committee, in its report, views it as enabling many large changes: transitioning the nuclear weapons complex "from a large, expensive Cold War relic into a smaller, more efficient modern complex;" allowing "long-term savings by phasing out the multiple redundant Cold War warhead designs that require maintaining multiple obsolete production technologies;" "obviat[ing] any reason to move to a provocative 18-month test readiness posture" by increasing warhead reliability and reducing the need to test; permitting a reduction in Advanced Simulation and Computing funds by redirecting them to current warhead maintenance programs pending initiation of RRW; and supporting other changes and budget decisions as well.
 The Senate Appropriations Committee's report (S.Rept.
 109-84) states that the recommended funding increase for RRW is "to accelerate the planning, development and design for a comprehensive RRW strategy that improves the reliability, longevity and certifiability of existing weapons and their components."
+The conference report emphasizes that RRW design work "must stay within the military requirements of the existing deployed stockpile" and any design "must stay within the design parameters validated by past nuclear tests."
+Other goals that the conference report sets for RRW are improving manufacturing practices, reducing cost, and increasing performance margins to support a reduction in stockpile size.

 In other actions on DSW, H.R.
 2419 as passed by the House includes a Sustainable Stockpile Initiative that would include an RRW implementation plan, nuclear weapons complex reconfiguration, consolidation of fissile material that might be used in weapons, and accelerated warhead dismantlement.
 The bill raises funding for dismantlement by \$75.0 million, to \$110.3 million.
 The bill as passed by the Senate provides \$15.0 million for dismantlement.
+The conference bill provides \$60.0 million for dismantlement under DSW.